fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     <p class="blog-post-image-caption">30-day returns, 30-day realized volatility and volatility indices from 2022-08-12 to 2024-06-29.</p>

-We now proceed to renaming the columns in the format required by the CfC SageMaker algorithm, where the output names should start with :code:`y` while the input names should start with :code:`x`.
+We now proceed to renaming the columns in the format required by the CfC SageMaker algorithm, where the output names should start with :code:`"y"` while the input names should start with :code:`"x"`.

 .. code:: python